pivotal-cf/pivotal-ui/PAIRING_WITH_PUI.md

 * Any specific Pivotal UI-related question/problem/task
 * Setting up Pivotal UI

+We've found projects are more successful when we don't just do the work for you, but pair with you.
+Pairing allows knowledge sharing (we don't know your codebase yet) and means we don't have to spend a lot of time handing off the changes we've made.
+We'll need you to provide at least one Pivot to pair with us through out the engagement, but more is better!

 ## The best way to move a project over to pivotal UI

 Instead of trying to convert an entire application all at once, we find that a page-by-page approach works best.